zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   (%s) About to start listening on %s

   **Reason:**
-  *_type_* (HTTP or HTTPS) About to start listening on *_app-server ports_*.
+  About to start listening on *app-server port*.
-  It specifies that https server starts listening on port number and zowe desktop is accessible.

   **Action:**